 On 26 October 2018, the High Court ruled that schemes must equalise for the effect of GMPs (Guaranteed Minimum Pension) providing different benefits for men and women.
-In 2020, the High Court determined that trustees owed a duty to a transferring member to make a transfer payment which reflected the member's right to equalised benefits.
+In 2020, the High Recent events (continued)

+Court determined that trustees owed a duty to a transferring member to make a transfer payment which reflected the member's right to equalised benefits.
 Where the initial transfer payment was inadequate on this basis the trustee is under an obligation to make a top-up payment to the receiving scheme on behalf of the transferred member.
-The Group Trustees are in the process of assessing the impact on their Group which will be reflected in future years' accounts.
+As this is a Group matter, members should refer to their own Group's Annual Report and Financial Statements for further details as some Groups are still in the process of assessing the impact on their Group which will be reflected in future years' accounts whilst other Groups have disclosed that the impact was immaterial.